The Schedule 1 Children Act 1989 gives the Court the power to make Orders for financial provision for children.

 The Children Act 1989 states the Court should consider a child’s welfare of utmost importance.

 In general, the Court will promote a child remaining with their own parents or those with parental responsibility.
 However, if the child’s family is not suitably responsible for their welfare, the Court can intervene and make provisions where necessary.
 One of these provisions is Schedule 1 of the Children Act.

 What Can the Schedule 1 Children Act 1989 Do?

 The Schedule 1 provision of the Children Act 1989 is particularly relevant in cases where there is some wealth, or if the child has a disability.
 It is most often used in cases where parents have not been married.
 In certain circumstances, an Order can be made in favour of or against a step parent.

-Moreover, financial provision applications for a child aged 18 or over cannot be made with the Schedule 1 Children Act.
-Although, an Order may be made if the child is over 18 and still in education, training for a trade, or there are special circumstances.
+Financial provision applications for a child aged 18 or over cannot be made with the Schedule 1 Children Act.
+Although, an Order may be made if the child is over 18 and still in education, training for a trade, or there are special needs and circumstances.

-An application can still be made if the child is living in England and Wales, and the person against whom the Order is being made (the paying parent) lives elsewhere.
+An application can still be made if the child is living in England and Wales, and the person that the Order is being made against (the paying parent) lives elsewhere.